mjordan/islandora_feeds/README.md

 ### Deriving other datastreams from the OBJ datastream

-Islandora Feeds only generates flat XML datastreams (by default with the DSID 'OBJ').
+Islandora Feeds only generates flat XML datastreams with the DSID 'OBJ'.
 However, it is possible to derive other XML datastreams from the OJB datastream created by this module using standard Islandora hooks.
 A sample implementation that creates a dead-simple MODS datastream is provided in the 'modules' subdirectory.

 ## Notes